Minesto23/Nebula-Sound-AI-Music-Recommender/README.md

 💡 “Discover the music you love without searching: intelligent AI-powered recommendations and playlists.”

 ## 🔹 Project Overview
-Nebula Sound is a music recommendation system powered by Machine Learning.
+Nebula Sound is a metadata-based music recommendation system that allows users to:
-Given a song input by the user, the application can:

-- Suggest songs with similar acoustic features
+- Search songs by name

-- Automatically generate personalized playlists

-- Deliver fast and explainable results, ready to play

-This project combines Data Science, Machine Learning, and software development to create a fully functional demo

-## 🔹 Features
-- Search for songs by name (case-insensitive)
+- Search songs by artist

-- Get song recommendations based on similarity
+- Get similar song recommendations

-- Generate smart playlists from a seed song
+- Generate playlists

-- Simple and intuitive interface for demo purposes
+This project uses Spotify metadata (without audio features) and demonstrates a full pipeline: preprocessing, model training, backend API, interactive UI, and Docker deployment.

 ## 🔹 Tech Stack